Linux 6.18 Kernel for RTL8196E¶

 |---|---|

-| Ethernet driver rewrite | The original RTL8196E network driver used obsolete APIs.
-It had to be completely rewritten to comply with modern kernel networking standards (NAPI, phylib, etc.) |
+| Ethernet driver rewrite | The Realtek SDK driver used obsolete APIs.
+It was completely rewritten to comply with modern kernel networking standards (NAPI, phylib, devicetree). |

-| Lexra CPU support | The Lexra MIPS variant lacks ll/sc instructions.
-Required patches to kernel atomics and memory barriers |
+| Lexra CPU support | The Lexra MIPS variant lacks ll/sc in hardware.
+Required kernel-side emulation (simulate_llsc) plus atomics/memory-barrier patches. |

-| Platform code cleanup | Realtek SDK platform code was heavily tied to 3.10 internals.
-Rewrote board support using modern devicetree and platform driver APIs |
+| Platform code cleanup | Realtek SDK platform code was heavily tied to old kernel internals.
+Board support was rewritten around modern devicetree and platform drivers. |

 Contents¶